postmates/PMHTTP/README.md

 PMHTTP has built-in support for mocking network requests.
-This is done without swizzling (so it's safe to mock requests even in App Store builds), and it's done in a fashion that still creates a valid `NSURLSessionTask` (so any code that inspects `HTTPManagerTask.networkTask` will function as expected).
+This is done without swizzling (so it's safe to mock requests even in App Store builds), and it's done in a fashion that still creates a valid `URLSessionTask` (so any code that inspects `HTTPManagerTask.networkTask` will function as expected).
 Mocks can be registered on the `HTTPManager` as a whole, and individual requests can be independently mocked (so you can control whether a request is mocked based on more than just the URL in question).